 Our Frequently Asked Questions

-Please see below all of our FAQs on New Metal Roofs, New Tile Roofs, Roof Restoration, Metal & Tile Roof Maintenance & Repairs, Gutters & Downpipes, Skylights, Strata & Commercial and Insurance.
+Please see below all of our FAQs on New Metal Roofs, New Tile Roofs, Metal & Tile Roof Maintenance & Repairs, Gutters & Downpipes, Skylights, Strata & Commercial and Insurance.

 COLORBOND® steel combines the corrosion resistance of a ZINCALUME® steel base with a durable, oven baked paint finish.
 Find out more on How It Is Made.

 For COLORBOND® steel and ZINCALUME® steel, BlueScope Steel offers a warranty against corrosion to perforation by weathering in the natural elements for a period of up to 36 years* from the date of installation.
 BlueScope Steel also warrants that the paint system on COLORBOND® steel will not flake or peel due to natural weathering for a period of up to 20 years* from the date of installation.